Young adults are drinking less in global north, but more in global south

 In Europe, about 41% of people aged between 25 and 34 are university graduates.
 On the other hand, only 22% of people between the ages of 55 and 74 went to university.

-Maybe, a higher rate of education among the youth is making them take more conscious health choices.
+Maybe, a higher rate of education among the youth is making them make more conscious health choices.

 Moreover, adults in their early 20s and 30s are hit by the global economic order harder than any other.